aspose-barcode/Aspose.BarCode-Documentation/java/getting-started/how-to-run-the-examples/_index.md

 ![todo:image_alt_text](http://i.imgur.com/Cd8yr19.png)

 It will open the project and download the dependencies automatically.
-From the Project tab, browse the examples in **src/main/java** folder.
+From the Project tab, browse the examples in the **src/main/java** folder.
 To run an example, just right click on the file and choose "Run ..", the example will be executed and the output will be shown in the built in console output window.

 ![todo:image_alt_text](http://i.imgur.com/pZ092rJ.png)
 ### **Eclipse**